OpenDriveLab/DriveLM/README.md

 ### What is included in the DriveLM dataset?
-We construct our dataset based on the prevailing nuScenes data.
+We construct our dataset based on the prevailing nuScenes dataset.
 The most central element of DriveLM is frame-based `P3` `QA`. `Perception` questions require the model to recognize objects in the scene. `Prediction` questions ask the model to predict the future status of important objects in the scene. `Planning` questions prompt the model to give reasonable planning actions and avoid dangerous ones.

 ### How about the annotation process?

 1️⃣ Keyframe selection.
 Given all frames in one clip, the annotator selects the keyframes that need annotation.
-The criteria is that those frames should involve changes in ego-vehicle movement status (lane changes, sudden stops, start after a stop).
+The criterion is that those frames should involve changes in ego-vehicle movement status (lane changes, sudden stops, start after a stop, etc.).

 2️⃣ Key objects selection.
 Given keyframes, the annotator needs to pick up key objects in the six surrounding images.
-The criteria is that those objects should be able to affect the action of the ego-vehicle (traffic signals, pedestrians crossing the road, other vehicles that move in the direction of the ego-vehicle).
+The criterion is that those objects should be able to affect the action of the ego-vehicle (traffic signals, pedestrians crossing the road, other vehicles that move in the direction of the ego-vehicle, etc.).

 3️⃣ Question and answer annotation.
-Given those key objects, we automatically generate questions regarding single or multiple objects about perception, prediction and planning.
+Given those key objects, we automatically generate questions regarding single or multiple objects about perception, prediction, and planning.
 More details can be found in our demo data.

 <p align="right">(<a href="#top">back to top</a>)</p>